-Relating to the Annual and Special Meeting of Shareholders
+Relating to the Annual Meeting of Shareholders

-March 27, 2020
+March 26, 2021

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Edmundston Convention Centre, 74 Canada Road, Edmundston, New Brunswick, on May 7, 2020 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of ACADIAN TIMBER CORP. (the "Corporation") will be held at the Company's Edmundston, New Brunswick, New Brunswick office, located at 365 Canada Road, Edmundston, New Brunswick, E3V 1W2, on May 6, 2021 at 2:00 p.m.
 (Atlantic time) for the following purposes:

-- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2019 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors; - 3. to elect directors of the Corporation; - 4. to consider, and if deemed advisable, to pass, with or without variation, a special resolution to amend the articles of arrangement of the Corporation to change the province in which the Corporation's registered office is situated from the Province of British Columbia to the Province of New Brunswick; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the annual report of the Corporation and the consolidated financial statements of the Corporation for the year ended December 31, 2020 together with the auditors' report thereon; - 2. to appoint auditors of the Corporation and to authorize the directors of the Corporation to fix the remuneration of the auditors: - 3. to elect directors of the Corporation; and - 4. to transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.